Protocol, Regulations and Customs for

 7. NZ Royal Honours System

-The New Zealand Royal Honours system is a uniquely New Zealand system.
-Honours are administered by the Honours Unit, an office within the Department of the Prime Minister and Cabinet.
-The final honours lists are approved by The Queen of New Zealand, hereinafter referred to as the “Sovereign”, on the advice of the Prime Minister.
+The New Zealand Royal Honours system is a uniquely New Zealand system, administered by the Honours Unit, an office within the Department of the Prime Minister and Cabinet.
+The final honours lists are approved by The King of New Zealand, hereinafter referred to as the “Sovereign”, on the advice of the Prime Minister.

 The New Zealand Royal Honours system is made up of: